By Yeun Byun, Founder, Soaps of 7 Flowers

 Can my family and I get safe cleaning products and other essentials we’ll need to weather this storm?
 We’ve seen scarcity and panic buying before, but typically just for a day or two before a predicted storm.
 During these unprecedented times, scarcity drives many of our purchasing and consuming behaviors.

 Take, for example, common household cleaning products such as detergent, dish soap, and sanitizers.
 They’re being purchased faster than retailers can restock them.
-All the while, public health officials across the globe are urging people to use these products to prevent the further spread of COVID-19.
+All the while, public health officials across the globe are urging people to use these products.

 The good news is there are more than a few ways to break our reliance on store-bought cleaning products in favor of cleaner, safer, and, in some cases, less expensive DIY versions you can make at home.
 That’s right.
 You can create your very own safe cleaning products and rest assured knowing that your hands, body, and household surfaces are clean and safe to use.